ColinBerryMD/fluffy-waffle/README.md

 'select' another.

 A note on directory structure.
 The blueprint layout is after https://realpython.com/flask-blueprint/.
 The root (cbmd) has app.py and the other backend modules. main.py has the veiws for our front end.
-It was written last, with its focus on attractive styling.
+It was written last, with its focus on styling.
 I plan for it to revolve around four dashboards: one for admin, one for a user who mostly needs to work with messages (but someday there should be some other tools for them), one for clients to enroll and maybe browse around, and one for visitors -- mostly a billboard.
 The other blueprints were constructed to test functionality during development.
 They were born unstyled.
 I suppose many will remain that way unless they prove to have a purpose in the production environment.
+I'll try and delete them as they outlive their utility.

 - account:
 	- create -- a new sms twilio account